-After breakfast head to Andasibe National Park.
+After breakfast (no later than 8), departure from the hotel and head to Andasibe National Park.
 En-route, you will visit the Peyrieras Exotic Park.
 The park is renowned for spotting chameleons, birds, uroplatus (leaf-tailed geckos) and other invertebrates (it is important to note that some of these animals are kept in cages or enclosed spaces).

-After a short drive, you will arrive in Andasibe National Park where you will head straight to your hotel.
-You have the opportunity to enjoy the hotel facilities this afternoon, before embarking on a night time walk of the hotel's grounds.
-You will be able to observe nocturnal creatures: mouse lemurs, different species of frogs, chameleons and lots of insects (This walk usually last between 1 - 1.5 hours).
+You will then arrive in Andasibe National Park at around mid-day where you will head straight to your hotel.
+You have the opportunity to enjoy the hotel facilities this afternoon, before embarking on a nighttime walk of the hotel's grounds at around 18.
+You will be able to observe nocturnal creatures: mouse lemurs, different species of frogs, chameleons and lots of insects (This walk usually lasts between 1 - 1.5 hours).
 Overnight in Andasibe

 Meal plan: Breakfast